srobo/website/_events/sr2020/southampton-tech-day-january.md

 as volunteers able to help you with your kits and hands-on guidance with your robots.

-Please [let us know][tech-day-signup] by Friday 31st January 2020 if you'd like to attend.
+Please [let us know][tech-day-signup] by Wednesday 5th February 2020 if you'd like to attend.

 ## Directions